Pocket Knife Buying Guide

 Pocket Knife Price Ranges

 At this point, there's likely one important consideration at the top of your mind: price.
-The amount of money you're comfortable spending on a knife is a personal choice, but there are four general price ranges to consider.
+The amount of money you're comfortable spending on a knife is a personal choice, but there are five general price ranges to consider.
+To be clear, this focuses solely on factory knives, so your search for custom folders may yield different price ranges.

 This price range encompasses what are fondly described as economical knives.
 Although the knives are still completely functional, there a few downsides.
 The selection may be limiting and the knives often lack some of the flourishes you might want.
 Still, for less than $30, you can get a working knife that gets the job done.
 Some of the pocket knives in this price range include the Hallmark Lockback, Schrade Old Timer and most knives from Fury Cutlery.

-This is the sweet spot for most knives.
+This is the sweet spot for most people who need a knife for basic everyday tasks.
 You can get nearly anything you want within this price range.
 When assessing the most highly rated knives for our best pocket knives guide, the majority fell into this price point.
 These knives are usually workhorses but won't put a huge dent in your wallet in case you need to replace one after excessive use.
 You can get the Spyderco Tenacious, SOG Flash II, Kershaw Leek and others for this price.

-Anything above that $100 mark is usually considered a premium quality knife with extra flourishes and intricate designs.
+There is a huge swath of knives that fall under this category, which is considered the premium knife range.
 Pocket knives with damascus steel can exceed $450, but the finishes are works of art.
-The true value of the knife is often seen in the premium steel and unique handle material.
-For example, the Boker Cronidur features Cronidur steel and a handle made of Grenadill.
-Other pocket knives in this price range include the SOG Gunny Folder and the Boker Damascus folder with a 3,000 year old swamp oak handle.
+The true value of knives in this range is often seen in the premium steel and unique handle material, such as the Boker Damascus folder with a 3,000 year old oak handle.
+Other knives in this range are collector's items, like the SOG Gunny Folder and the Buck Knives 336 Painted Pony Paradigm.

 Blade Types & Ideal Uses